Neath Port Talbot County Borough Council

-Neath Port Talbot County Borough Council is the local authority for the county borough of Neath Port Talbot, one of the 22 principal areas of Wales.
+Neath Port Talbot County Borough Council (or simply Neath Port Talbot Council) is the local authority for the county borough of Neath Port Talbot, one of the 22 principal areas of Wales.
+The council is based at the Civic Centre in Port Talbot.
 The council was controlled by the Labour Party from its creation in 1996 until 2022, when Plaid Cymru and a group of independent councillors agreed to share power.

 History

 The county borough and its council were created on 1 April 1996 under the Local Government (Wales) Act 1994.
 The borough covered the combined area of the two former districts of Port Talbot and Neath, as well as a smaller area from Lliw Valley (the majority of which went to Swansea).
 The new council also took over county-level responsibilities in the area from the abolished West Glamorgan County Council.
 The 1994 Act originally specified that the borough should be called "Neath and Port Talbot".
 The new authority was elected in 1995, but acted as a shadow authority alongside the outgoing county and district councils until the new arrangements took effect the following year.
 During that time, the shadow authority requested a change of name from "Neath and Port Talbot" to "Neath Port Talbot".
 The government confirmed the change with effect from 2 April 1996, one day after the new council came into being.